sentry-kubernetes/charts/charts/sentry/README.md

   database: sentry
 ```

-> ⚠️ `.Values.externalPostgresql.existingSecretKey` is depricated, `.Values.externalPostgresql.existingSecretKeys.password` should be used instead.
+> ⚠️ `.Values.externalPostgresql.existingSecretKey` is deprecated, `.Values.externalPostgresql.existingSecretKeys.password` should be used instead.

 # Usage